Modern Slavery Statement

 • The insights provided by human rights groups

-The suppliers we use to deliver our activities and our own operations are primarily based in the UK.
-We contract with a small range of suppliers from large companies to sole traders.
-As part of our approach to maintaining a supply chain that is free of modern slavery, forced labour and human trafficking, we require all commercial organisations forming part of our supply chain to provide a copy or link to their anti-slavery statement.
+As part of our approach to maintaining a supply chain that is free of modern slavery, forced labour and human trafficking, we request all commercial organisations forming part of our supply chain to provide a copy or link to their anti-slavery statement.

 Where such a statement does not exist (for example, where the company does not meet the act’s criteria for a statement to be produced), we require a statement from the company confirming that it is committed to and acts according to the moral principles of the act.